mifth/Dialogue-Creator/README.md

 # Dialogue-Creator

 Dialogue Creator is a free application(made with Godot 4.2) which allows to create logical chains of dialogues.
 All data is exported to JSON so that it's possible to plug them to any game.
-A [plugin for Godot](https://github.com/mifth/Dialogue-Creator/tree/main/addons/dialoguecreatorgame) is included but unfortunately there are no plugins for Unity and Unreal Engine.
-But that's not a big deal for Unity/UE developers.
+A [plugin for Godot](https://github.com/mifth/Dialogue-Creator/tree/main/addons/dialoguecreatorgame) is included but unfortunately there are no plugins for Unity and Unreal Engine but that's not a big deal for Unity/UE developers.

 [Download Releases](https://github.com/mifth/Dialogue-Creator/releases)
 [Documentation](https://github.com/mifth/Dialogue-Creator/wiki)